 Image source: pinterest.com

 Once sealed inside the oven, the chicken cooks gently at 350°F (180°C or 160°C Fan).
 During this hour and fifteen minutes, the vegetables soften to a tender sweetness, the broth becomes aromatic and the chicken cooks through without harsh heat.
-Slow, steady oven cooking sits at the heart of this recipe’s comforting, restorative quality.
+Slow oven cooking allows the collagen in the chicken to break down gradually, producing tender meat and a naturally flavourful broth.
 The result should be a golden broth filled with soft vegetables and a chicken that is nearly falling off the bone.

 The smell at this stage is deeply inviting — citrus, herbs, soft leeks and tender chicken blending into a broth that feels restorative just by aroma alone.